 - Don’t be afraid to sell, even if it’s at a loss.
 A small loss will provide you with the remaining funds to put to use in another selection that (hopefully) will do better.
 Tax considerations for selling positions (gains and losses) play a role too, so that aspect of investing needs to be understood as well.
 Knowing when to exit (the most difficult part of managing your own portfolio in my opinion) is crucial.
 If the shares of a particular company no longer represent the original rationale as to why you bought them in the first place, it may be a time to sell.

 - Be well diversified.
 Depending on your total amount of investable assets, that can be between ten and twenty different stocks.
-If you don’t have time to manage and keep tabs on that, then a few mutual funds or exchange traded funds that track the market as a whole, selective sectors that are within the scope of your plan and some geographical diversity, will do fine.
+If you don’t have time to manage and keep tabs on that, then a few mutual funds or exchange traded funds that track the overall market, selective sectors that are within the scope of your plan and some geographical diversity, will do fine.

 - Thebuttonwoodproject is a source for ideas.
 ONLY!
 Long-time readers have probably noticed, I never used the word “buy” but instead prefer the term “stocks to consider” when adding a company to one of the lists.
 The blog’s portfolios are meant to be a guide and they include what I call “candidates”.
 You need to do your own research before you make the plunge.
 If you don’t have the time or the wherewithal for your own research, then I would again suggest a mutual fund (which also requires at least some analysis) or engage a professional money manager.